ethereumclassic/ethereumclassic.github.io/content/knowledge/metamask/index.md

 ![Step 5](./05.png)

-## 6. Enter the Ethereum Classic Network Information
+## Step 6: Enter the Ethereum Classic Network Information

 The next step, is to add Ethereum Classic’s specific information.
 Below is the network data I used: